-Supplemental Nutrition Assistance Program (SNAP) is an initiative by the government that offers crucial nutritional support to households with low incomes.
-This includes low-income working families, the elderly (60 years and older), people with disabilities living on fixed incomes, and other marginalized demographics.
+Supplemental Nutrition Assistance Program (SNAP) is a government initiative that provides nutritional support to low-income households, including the elderly (60 years and older), people with disabilities living on fixed incomes, and other marginalized demographics.

-The program provides very specific benefits in the form of food assistance.
-Participants, including individuals and families, are given electronic benefit transfer (EBT) cards they can use to purchase food items from authorized grocery stores, convenience stores, and sometimes even farmer's markets.
+Participants are given electronic benefit transfer (EBT) cards they can use to purchase food items from authorized grocery stores, convenience stores, and sometimes even farmers' markets.

 The USDA Food and Nutrition Service (FNS) oversees the program through its extensive network of FNS field offices.
-Each local field office is responsible for the licensing and oversight of the participating retail food establishments.
+Each local field office is responsible for licensing and overseeing the participating retail food establishments.

 As the most extensive and responsive nutrition assistance program, SNAP offers additional aid during and after economic downturns, second only to unemployment insurance.
-In fact, at least half of SNAP recipients within 50 to 59 years old live in homes with elderly or disabled members, and about two-thirds are members of families with children.
+In fact, at least half of SNAP recipients aged 50 to 59 live in homes with elderly or disabled members, and about two-thirds are members of families with children.

 Each month, participants receive SNAP benefits based on their eligibility.